Luan Peres: Santos return

 On 3 September 2024, Santos announced the return of Luan Peres on a contract until December 2027.
 He made his first appearance in more than a year twelve days later, replacing Gonzalo Escobar late into a 2–1 home win over América Mineiro.

+Luan Peres scored his first goal for the club on 16 August 2026, netting the third in a 3–0 away win over Vasco da Gama.